Peoria Street Bridge Replacement

 • Deliver a resilient and long-term solution to reduce current and future traffic congestion and improve air quality.

-• Enhance multimodal access and experience along Peoria Street and connections to the Sand Creek Greenway Trail.
+• Enhance multimodal access and experience along Peoria Street and connections to the Sand Creek Regional Greenway Trail.

 • Ensure the Sand Creek basin is not negatively impacted by the new improvements.